Why modern dating is terrible

 Everyone either wants to swipe on dating apps because it is easy to do so, or go for one-night stands and watch porn because it feels highly rewarding (aka easy dopamine) compared to putting in all the work to build and maintain a long-term relationship.
 Some just take the easy way out, such as avoiding the dating scene altogether (e.g. MGTOW, Hikikomori), or going to another country (“passport bros”) thinking the game will be easier there.

 Finally, people don’t want to work together with their partners to maintain a relationship or marriage.
-They rather divorce or break up rather than communicate and settle their differences because it is easier to do so.
+They would rather divorce or break up than to communicate and settle their differences because it is easier to do so.
 Working hard to be a good partner, compromising, and healthy conversations are no longer valued because people are selfish and lazy.

 Promiscuity